 13 oz (size 11)

 This year marks the 30th anniversary since the original release date, so it’s only right that we review the Nike Air Cross Trainer 3 Low Retro.
 Stuff of legend for some, this sneaker is an iconic sneaker that took the 90’s by storm.
 In an era where the Jordan brand was at its peak, it is easy for other sneakers to fall into the shadows.
 This was never the case for the Nike Cross Trainer 3 Low models, as the sneaker was highly sought after due to its dynamic and innovative styling, something which to date embodies everything 90’s within sneaker culture.
-Reminiscent of iconic sneakers such as the early Air Max 90s and Nike Bo Jackson’s.
+The design of these shoes was inspired from the Bo Jackson’s trainers series introduced in the late 80’s.

 30 years on and it seems that the sneaker may be lining up for a comeback.
 Especially seeing as the silhouette has been linked to a collaboration with the ultimate streetwear heavyweight that is Supreme.
 No surprise then that Nike has decided to retro the sneaker in its true form and in the highly iconic ‘Infrared’ palette of all colorways.